MusabMahmoodh/review-pulse/server/README.md

-# Review Pulse Server
+# Guestra Server

-Backend server for the Review Pulse application using Express, TypeORM, and PostgreSQL.
+Backend server for the Guestra application using Express, TypeORM, and PostgreSQL.

-Review Pulse helps teachers and educational institutes collect student feedback and turn it into AI-powered actionable insights.
+Guestra helps teachers and educational institutes collect student feedback and turn it into AI-powered actionable insights.

 ## Setup